 Why startups need a different PRD format

 The one-page format below is optimized for speed-of-learning, not completeness.
-It captures enough to align a 2–5 person team and prevent the most expensive mistakes (building the wrong thing, building without a hypothesis, building without knowing when to stop) without the overhead that slows iteration.
+It captures enough to align a 2 to 5 person team and prevent the most expensive mistakes (building the wrong thing, building without a hypothesis, building without knowing when to stop) without the overhead that slows iteration.

 The one-page startup PRD template